 While initially pioneering the service carried out to such comprehensive standards, there is now competition in attaining esteemed contracts such as these, but Bensizwe will always be the first to have conquered the market, having changed the landscape initially in the DRC, and subsequently in South Africa which now acts as a logical base for the wider Group.

-The willingness to diversify and react to industry trends, both in regards to international expansion and service provision, has been the key to the Company’s continuous improvement over the years, as Msimang explains: “As a South African business, coming from a country that is rather conventional and systematic, we have tapped into informal and dynamic environments that other businesses have been reluctant to participate in.
+The willingness to diversify and react to industry trends, both in regards to international expansion and service provision, has been the key to the continuous improvement of Bensizwe Group over the years, as Msimang explains: “As a South African business, coming from a country that is rather conventional and systematic, we have tapped into informal and dynamic environments that other businesses have been reluctant to participate in.

 “As we developed more experience in the developing African markets, we identified opportunities in the outsourcing industry such as effective and fully-fledged customised human capital management, call centre and ICT infrastructure, training and construction.